sa-concept-refactoring/doc/chapters/analysis.typ

 If the action requires non-trivial work it should be moved to the `apply` function.
 During this phase a refactoring can also set member variables that `apply` is going to use afterwards.

-For example, in Visual Studio Code the function is triggered as soon as the "Refactoring" option is used.
+For example, in VS Code the function is triggered as soon as the "Refactoring" option is used.
 However, LSP clients can choose to call the prepare function whenever they want.

 *```cpp Expected<Tweak::Effect> apply(const Selection &Inputs)```:* \